norpan/elm-html5-drag-drop/README.md

 # HTML 5 Drag and Drop API

+First, a word of warning.
+This package uses a technique known as event handler content attributes, which is part of the HTML standard.
+However, this functionality may be removed from Elm, see https://github.com/elm-lang/html/issues/56.

+So, use this package with this in mind.

 This library handles dragging and dropping using the API from the HTML 5 recommendation at https://www.w3.org/TR/html/editing.html#drag-and-drop.